simonrusko-ux/me204-final-project/README.md

 `return_pct` is that month's return in percent for both series — the S&P figure from the change in the index, the savings figure from the annual yield divided by twelve.

+Both boundary months are incomplete in the raw data, and the two series meet them differently.
+The S&P average for July 2016 rests on 5 trading days rather than the usual 21, so the first return, August 2016, is measured against a short base; July 2026 rests on 15 days, because the raw window stops on the 22nd.
+The savings series is weekly, so its July 2026 holds the usual four observations and is not short at all.
+The effect is confined to the first and last of 120 months and no adjustment is made for it.

 Rerunning NB03 overwrites the four chart files under `docs/`, which is how the published page is kept in step with the analysis.
 The site itself is served by